|

 corresponding to the same polar sunward orientated

 jets they observed on the DS1 mission.
+To verify

 this assumption Dr. Nalin Samarashina checked the geometry of our observation